 Why Should You Care About Aspect Ratio?

-Aspect ratio is important for a few different things.
+Aspect ratio in photography is important for a few different things.
 Choosing the right aspect ratio is vital in ensuring that wherever the photograph ends up, it looks correct.

 If you’re making a print, knowing the size of the print will tell you what aspect ratio you need.
 For example, an 8×10 print is a different aspect ratio than a 4×6 print.
 A photo with a 3:2 aspect ratio can only be printed in 4×6, 8×12, or 10×15.
 A photo with a 1:1 aspect ratio can be printed as a 12×11.
 A photo with a 4:3 aspect ratio can only be printed in 6×8, and so forth.